 Work hours are for working—not for personal calls, checking your Instagram feed, or watching Netflix on your phone.
 If you need to tackle a personal task, save it for your break, lunch hour, or after you clock out.

 Having trouble balancing your work and personal tasks?
-Stay on top of all your to-do’s—and make sure nothing falls through the cracks—with one of Canva’s planner templates, like the Light Purple General Daily Planner or the Minimalist Grid General Daily Planner.
+Stay on top of all your to-do’s—and make sure nothing falls through the cracks—with one of Canva’s planner templates, like the Light Purple General Daily Planner(opens in a new tab or window) or the Minimalist Grid General Daily Planner(opens in a new tab or window).